bhk/build/minion.md

 Note that whereas `minion_cache` implicitly includes all transitive dependencies of the listed targets, `minion_cache_exclude` does not.
-It is intended to target individual "dynamic" build steps.
+It is intended to target individual build steps.

 ## Builders